YasminaNasser/Stroke-Prediction-Data-Mining/README.md

   - **SMOTE (Synthetic Minority Oversampling Technique)**.
   - **Undersampling the majority class**.

+### 🔹 Visualization
+Gain insights into data and results with visualizations:
+- Distributions of age, BMI, and glucose levels.
+- Correlation heatmaps to understand feature relationships.
+- Target variable distribution to highlight class imbalance.
+- Feature importance plots using SHAP or other techniques.

 ### 🔹 Predictive Modeling
 - Train and evaluate machine learning models, including:
   - Logistic Regression